U.S. Department of State Seal

 Ambulance services are widely available.

-Quality of Care: Several major hospitals in Macau have adequate medical facilities, and the Kiang Wu and Conde de Sao Januario hospitals are able to provide emergency medical care.
-Highly developed medical facilities and trained personnel are available in Hong Kong, which is about an hour by jetfoil, 1-2 hours by car, and twenty minutes by helicopter from Macau.
+Quality of Care: Several major hospitals in Macau have adequate medical facilities, and the Kiang Wu and Conde de Sao Januario hospitals can provide emergency medical care.
+Highly developed medical facilities and trained personnel are available in Hong Kong, which is about an hour by jetfoil ferry, 1-2 hours by car, and twenty minutes by helicopter from Macau.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
 See Insurance Providers for Overseas Coverage page for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.

-Payment and Insurance: Travelers will be asked to post a deposit prior to admission to hospitals to cover the expected cost of treatment.
+Payment and Insurance: Travelers will be asked to pay a deposit prior to admission to hospitals to cover the expected cost of treatment.
 Hospitals and clinics generally accept credit cards.

 U.S. Consulate General Hong Kong & Macau maintains a list of local English-speaking doctors and hospitals.
 We do not endorse or recommend any specific medical provider or clinic.